 As a business development manager, you'll need to:

-- identify new business opportunities - including new markets, growth areas, trends, customers, products and services - or new ways of reaching existing markets
+- research and identify new business opportunities - including new markets, growth areas, trends, customers, partnerships, products and services - or new ways of reaching existing markets

 - seek out the appropriate contact in an organisation